 This course is intended to provide students with the opportunity to develop a mathematical foundation necessary to take College Algebra, Statistics and/or other Gordon Rule mathematics courses.
 This course counts as elective credit only.
 It does NOT count as mathematics credit.

-MCB 2010C
+MCB 2010

-Microbiology with Lab (4)
+Microbiology (3)